 1. Income Statement

-An income statement, also known as the profit and loss statement, summarizes a company’s revenue, expenses, and profits.
+An income statement, also known as the profit and loss statement, summarizes a company’s revenue, expenses, gains, and losses over a specific period of time.
 The income statement essentially shows how much the business earned or lost during a period of time and ultimately determines a company’s net income or “bottom line.”

 2. Balance Sheet